Neraaz/HTESP/docs/command.rst

     - process = change_k for updating kpoint mesh according "kpoint.in" file.

+    - process = primtoconv for changing primitive to conventional unit cell (VASP)

     - process = magmom_extract for exacting final magnetic moment for magnetic calculations, available for VASP.
       Turn on LORBIT to tag to print final magnetization.